-These are a form of external hemorrhoids, are filled with blood clots, and extremely painful.
+These are a form of external hemorrhoids that are filled with blood clots and are extremely painful.
 You may notice swollen lumps on the outside of your anus that are very tender.
 They are not usually considered dangerous, and may even heal themselves, but very painful nonetheless.

 Light bleeding – usually painless while passing stool and can be caused from low fiber or straining too hard with constipation.
-They often times cause itching, pain, and irritation with inflammation in the anal area.
+Oftentimes they cause itching, pain, and irritation with inflammation in the anal area.
 Lumps may form outside the anus causing swelling.
 This typically represents a thrombosed hemorrhoid which is a clot in the hemorrhoid vein.